Sun Shine: Fun Fun Bros

-Although Sun Shine was not officially released by SNK in its original state despite being finished, it was recalled and underwent several changes by Alpha Denshi that would eventually lead it to become a new project titled Fun Fun Bros, featuring a new storyline and theme inspired by Universal Pictures' 1980 musical comedy film The Blues Brothers while gameplay remained the same during the overhaul in 1991, but this new version was also never released for unknown reasons as well.
+Although Sun Shine was not officially released by SNK in its original state despite being finished, it was recalled and underwent several changes by Alpha Denshi that would eventually lead it to become a new project titled Fun Fun Bros, featuring a new storyline and theme inspired by Universal Pictures' 1980 musical comedy film The Blues Brothers while gameplay remained the same during the overhaul in 1991, but this new version was also never released for unknown reasons.

 Gameplay footage of this new version was featured on a 1996 VHS tape sent to subscribers of the Neo Geo DHP mailing list called Neo Geo Collector's Tape, while a working prototype cartridge was found and privately auctioned off on eBay in 1998 to video game collector Larry Bassin.
 To date, no ROM image of Fun Fun Bros has surfaced online.